THREE EASY WAYS TO PREVENT OSTEOPOROSIS

 Osteoporosis is known in the healthcare world as the ‘silent thief’ because bone loss occurs without any obvious symptoms until a bone is broken.
 It’s likely to affect more than one million Aussies but most don’t know they have it or how to prevent it.
 The disease reduces the density and quality of your bones, increasing the risk of fractures – and a fracture is often when people learn they have the condition.

-Any bone in the body can be affected by the disease but the hip, spine, humerus (in the upper arm), pelvis, ribs and wrist are the most common places for osteoporosis-related fractures.
+Any bone in the body can be affected by the disease but the hip, pelvis, wrist, forearm, spine, ankle and shoulder are the most common places for osteoporosis-related fractures.

 Not only are these fractures painful, living with osteoporosis can result in disability and a loss of independence, both of which can impact your quality of life.